How to qualify for a Habitat home

 The Orientation Registration Form is not an Application.
 This will place you on a waiting list to attend an Orientation.

 This Orientation will give you an in depth understanding of the process and is an open space to ask questions about the Application process to determine IF you will be eligible to apply for the Fayetteville Area Habitat for Humanity Homeownership Program.

-December 17, 2021 will be the last day to submit Orientation Registration forms for Cumberland County due to current volume.
+We are currently NOT taking Registration forms for Cumberland County due to current volume.

 Keep checking for updates for re-opening of Cumberland County.